 Please note that all information supplied to the college remains confidential.

 Once your application has been received it will be assessed within 5 working days of receipt and if successful you will receive a letter providing details of your award.
 Please be aware that this might not be possible in peak times (September), so the earlier you submit your application the better.

 All evidence gathered will be photocopied for assessment purposes only and destroyed following assessment in accordance with GDPR guidelines.

 What happens next?

-Once your form has been assessed and you are eligible for funding you will be issued with an award letter, which you will need to sign in order to accept your award.
+Once your form has been assessed, if you are eligible for funding you will be issued with an award letter, which you will need to sign in order to accept your award.
 The letter should be kept safe as you may need to present it again to confirm your award.

 Please note that travel passes are issued to a student at the start of the course.
-This is subject to all applications being completed and all evidence being received in the Student Hub 5 working days prior to the course start date.
 Travel passes in terms two and three will be dependent upon your attendance and is monitored through the college’s online register system.

-If you live outside the West Midlands you will not be able to apply for a Centro card – the Student Hub will advise you about your travel, as the college may be able to support other bus services such as Arriva.
+If you live outside the West Midlands the Student Hub will advise you about your travel, as the college is able to support other bus services such as Arriva.

 How do I apply for other financial support?